pandeysubash404/code-snippets/python/console_input.md

 ```
 ---

 These snippets should cover a wide variety of common input-related tasks in Python.
-You can experiment with them in an IDE to explore how different forms of user input can be handled.
+To explore how different forms of user input can be handled.